williamcaseylucas/sveltekit-markdown-blog/README.md

 - pnpm run format
   - runs prettier on all your code (removed semicolons from prettier config)

+## CSS

+- padding-block -> left and right
+- padding-inline -> top and bottom

-## Css Variables similar to tailwind
+## open-props: Css Variables similar to tailwind

 - open-props.style
 - gives you awesome colors that work well together
+- import in +layout.svelte root

 ## Lucide